-These delicate, fluffy, moon-like Idlis are not just fun to eat, they are really great for you too.
+These delicate, fluffy, moon-like Idlis–steamed, south Indian style lentil and rice cakes–are not just fun to eat, they are fat-free, full of protein, and really great for you.

 If you love fermented foods and understand the immense benefits they bring to your health, you should be making Idli, a five-ingredient dish that originated in south India and has dug roots in kitchens across the rest of India and in Indian kitchens around the world.